Other Laws Related to Driving

 Yes.
 Alaska law requires everyone in the vehicle to use a seat belt.

-Reckless driving means driving in a way that creates a substantial and unjustifiable risk of harm to a person or to property.
-Another definition is willfully disregarding the safety of persons or property while you are driving.
+Reckless driving means driving in a way that creates a substantial and unjustifiable risk of harm to a person or property.

 If you are convicted of reckless driving, your driver’s license will be revoked, and you could go to jail or pay a fine.

-You can read more about the crimes of DUI, breath test refusal, and other alcohol-related crimes in Sections 1 and 2 of this Guide.
+You can read more about DUI, breath test refusal, and related crimes in the “Law Enforcement & Crime” and “Sex, Drugs & Rock ‘n’ Roll” sections of this Guide.